Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Related Work

-There exist some supervised machine learning methods for aspect detection.
-In this subsection, we will describe the most influential one.

-One of the first idea to solve aspect extraction in supervised learning manner was the usage of a linear chain Conditional Random Field (CRF) \cite{jakob-gurevych-2010-extracting, Toh2014, Chernyshevich2014}.
-This technique is commonly used in natural language processing to process sequences of words.
-The big advantage of CRF is the ability to take the context of a word into account when assigning it a label.
-The other often used model was SVM as in \cite{alvarezlopez-EtAl:2016:SemEval, Brun2014}.
-There exist also mixture models combined with supervised learning and rule-based systems as in \cite{Poria2014, Nguyen2015, Poria2016}.
-In \cite{Poria2014} authors used with dependency-based rules such as the adjective + noun combination and noun as a stand-alone aspect or skipping bigrams consisted of adjective and stop word.
+One of the first ideas for the solution of aspect extraction in a supervised learning manner was the use of a linear chain Conditional Random Field (CRF).
+For example, Toh and Wang proposed such an approach in their DLIREC system~\cite{Toh2014} or Chernyshevich~\cite{Chernyshevich2014} from IHS R\&D. The other often used model was SVM, as in \cite{alvarezlopez-EtAl:2016:SemEval, Brun2014}.
+There exist also mixed models combining supervised learning and rule-based systems as in \cite{Poria2014, Nguyen2015, Poria2016}.
+Jakob and Gurevych \cite{Jakob:2010:EOT:1870658.1870759} proposed using a sequence tagging scheme for aspect extraction.
+They used features such as token information, POS, short dependency path, word distance, and information about opinionated sentences.
+Toh and Wang \cite{Toh2014} extended this approach with more hand-crafted features such as lexicons, syntactic and semantic features, as well as cluster features induced from unlabeled data.

 Nowadays, deep learning-based approaches have emerged recently.
-Poria et al. \cite{Poria2016} proposed a~deep convolutional neural network that tags each word in the document as either an aspect or non-aspect word (sequence tagging approach).
-Nevertheless, they also used hand-crafted linguistic patterns to improve their method; hence, it is rather a mixture of deep learning and rule-based approaches.
-Ruder et al. \cite{Ruder2016} proposed a~hierarchical, bidirectional LSTM model to leverage both intra- and inter-sentence relations.
-In this case, word embeddings are fed into a~sentence-level BiLSTM, and then they are passed to a~next bidirectional review-level LSTM.
-He et al. \cite{He} proposed to use an attention mechanism that is used to focus more on aspect-related words while de-emphasizing aspect-irrelevant words.
-Recently, Hu et at. \cite{double-embeddings} proposed a model employing two types of pre-trained embeddings: general-purpose embeddings and domain-specific embeddings.
-He stacks these two kinds of embeddings and passes them into a convolution neural network.
+Recursive neural networks and conditional random field has been used by Want et al.~\cite{D16-1059}.
+Poria et al.~\cite{Poria2016} proposed a~deep convolutional neural network that tags each word in the document as either an aspect or non-aspect word (sequence tagging approach).
+Nevertheless, they also used hand-crafted linguistic patterns to improve their method.
+Hai et al.~\cite{10.1007/978-3-319-57529-2_28} used a convolution stacked neural network using dependency trees to capture syntactic features.
+Ruder et al. \cite{Ruder2016} experimented with a hierarchical, bidirectional LSTM model to leverage both intra and inter-sentence relations.
+Li et al.~\cite{Li2017} proposed an LSTM-based multi-task learning framework.
+He et al. \cite{He} used an attention mechanism to focus more on aspect-related words while de-emphasizing aspect-irrelevant words.
+There exists also an interesting model employing two types of pre-trained embeddings: general-purpose embeddings and domain-specific embeddings~\cite{double-embeddings}.